SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 #### Request

 - Request: POST /{collection}/{id}/transfers
-- Request payload: Optional Transfer request
+- Request message: Optional Transfer request
 - Response message: Transfer response.
-- HTTP status code success: 201 (CREATED)
+- OK status code: 201 (CREATED)

 To start a new object transfer process, the client MUST use the HTTP POST method for a unique resource, not all EPP objcts include support for the Transfer command as described in [@!RFC5730, section 3.2.4], [@!RFC5731, section 3.2.4] and [@!RFC5733, section 3.2.4].